Nick Allen (infielder): Professional career

+Oakland Athletics

-After signing with Oakland, Allen made his professional debut with the Rookie-level Arizona League Athletics, hitting .254 with one home run and 14 RBIs over 35 games.
-Allen spent the 2018 season with the Beloit Snappers of the Class A Midwest League with whom he batted .239 with 34 RBIs and 24 stolen bases over 121 games.
-In 2019, he began the year with the Stockton Ports of the Class A-Advanced California League with whom he was named an All-Star.
+After signing with Oakland, Allen made his professional debut with the Rookie-level Arizona League Athletics, hitting .254 with one home run and 14 RBI over 35 games.
+Allen spent the 2018 season with the Beloit Snappers of the Single–A Midwest League with whom he batted .239 with 34 RBI and 24 stolen bases over 121 games.
+In 2019, he began the year with the Stockton Ports of the High–A California League with whom he was named an All-Star.
 He was placed on the injured list in late June after suffering a leg injury, and missed the remainder of the season.
-Over 72 games with Stockton, he slashed .292/.363/.434 with three home runs, 25 RBIs, and 13 stolen bases.
+Over 72 games with Stockton, Allen slashed .292/.363/.434 with three home runs, 25 RBI, and 13 stolen bases.
 He was selected to play in the Arizona Fall League for the Mesa Solar Sox following the season.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Allen did not play a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 To begin the 2021 season, Allen was assigned to the Midland RockHounds of the Double-A Central.
 He was placed on the temporarily inactive list twice during the season while participating in Olympic competition.
 After returning from the Olympics in mid-August, Allen was promoted to the Las Vegas Aviators of the Triple-A West.
-Over 89 games played between the two clubs, Allen slashed .288/.346/.403 with six home runs, 41 RBIs, and 12 stolen bases.
-On November 19, 2021, Oakland selected Allen's contract and added him to their 40-man roster.
+Over 89 games played between the two clubs, Allen slashed .288/.346/.403 with six home runs, 41 RBI, and 12 stolen bases.
+On November 19, 2021, Oakland added Allen to their 40-man roster to protect him from the Rule 5 draft.
 He returned to Las Vegas to begin the 2022 season.

 On April 18, 2022, Allen was added to Oakland's roster as a COVID-related substitute.
 He made his major league debut the next day as the starting second baseman.
-On April 22, Allen collected his first career hit, a single off of Baltimore Orioles reliever Dillon Tate.
+On April 22, he collected his first career hit, a single off of Baltimore Orioles reliever Dillon Tate.
+On June 21, Allen hit his first major league home run, a two-run shot off of Seattle Mariners starter Marco Gonzales.
+In 100 games during his season, he slashed .207/.256/.291 with four home runs, 19 RBI, and three stolen bases.

+Allen made 106 appearances for Oakland in 2023, batting .221/.263/.287 with four home runs, 20 RBI, and five stolen bases.
+He played in 41 contests for Oakland in 2024, hitting .175/.216/.247 with one home run and four RBI.

+Atlanta Braves

+On November 11, 2024, Allen was traded to the Atlanta Braves in exchange for minor league pitcher Jared Johnson.
+During the 2025 season, Allen began wearing goggles to correct astigmatism.
+Allen reached a new career high in games played (135) while finishing his year with Atlanta fourth in the National League in Outs Above Average with 17.